 Tents are spaced to provide space to call your own, and there are options that sleep up to five people.
 The Moosewood tent offers two bedrooms, one with a king bed and the other with a bunkbed (double on bottom and twin on top), with an upscale bathroom and indoor shower.
 Read my full review of Terramor Outdoor Resort and find out why it has been my favorite tent glamping resort so far!

 Under Canvas Acadia, Surry, ME

-Opening in spring 2021, Under Canvas, the luxury glamping resort known for its properties just outside of many national parks, is coming to Maine.
-Under Canvas Acadia will offer 100 acres of waterfront land, with more than 1200 feet of coastline.
+Under Canvas, the luxury glamping resort known for its properties just outside of many national parks, opened in Maine in 2021.
+Under Canvas Acadia offers 100 acres of waterfront land, with more than 1200 feet of coastline.
 Located just 35-minutes from the Cadillac Mountain Trail, this is a perfect home base for visiting Acadia National Park.

 Under Canvas offers a variety of tents to accommodate up to seven people.
 With a focus on luxury and service, Under Canvas offers daily housekeeping, complimentary activities, and usually a lodge restaurant.
 Just don’t expect to cook your own meals — this is really a tent-based hotel.

 Read my full review of the Under Canvas Mt.
 Rushmore.